jhblacklock/create-llmstxt-py/README.md

-# Firecrawl LLMs.txt Generator
+# Simple LLMs.txt Generator

-A Python script that generates `llms.txt` and `llms-full.txt` files for any website using Firecrawl API and page metadata extraction.
+A Python script that generates `llms.txt` and `llms-full.txt` files for any website using requests + BeautifulSoup + html2text.

 ## Quick Start